abhinav12k/MoviFreak/Contributing.md

 * If you would like to work on an issue, drop in a comment at the issue.
 If it is already assigned to someone, but there is no sign of any work being done, please free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.

 ## Which Branch to use
-* Currently development is taking place on the feature branch to make pull request for the development branch.
+* Currently development is taking place on the feature branch so use feature branch for latest features and make pull request for the feature branch.

 ## Raise an Issue